oncoray/mirp/paper/paper.md

 # Statement of need

 Lack of standardised radiomics software is one of the reasons for poor translation of radiomics tools to the clinic.
-The Image Biomarker Standardisation Initiative (IBSI) has created reference standards for radiomics software: 1. a reference standard for basic image processing and feature extraction steps [@Zwanenburg2020-go]; and 2. a reference standard for image filters [@Whybra2024-yb].
+The Image Biomarker Standardisation Initiative (IBSI) created two reference standards for radiomics software: firstly, a reference standard for basic image processing and feature extraction steps [@Zwanenburg2020-go]; and secondly a reference standard for image filters [@Whybra2024-yb].
 There is currently a lack of fully IBSI-compliant radiomics packages in Python, which is important for the radiomics field because Python is used to interface with machine learning and deep learning packages such as `scikit-learn` and `pytorch`. `mirp` is intended to fill this gap.
 It provides a